fish-shell/fish-shell/doc_src/faq.rst

 Why doesn't history substitution ("!$" etc.) work?
 --------------------------------------------------
 Because history substitution is an awkward interface that was invented before interactive line editing was even possible.
-Instead of adding this pseudo-syntax, fish opts for nice history searching and recall features.
+Instead of adding this pseudo-syntax, ghoti opts for nice history searching and recall features.
 Switching requires a small change of habits: if you want to modify an old line/word, first recall it, then edit.

 As a special case, most of the time history substitution is used as ``sudo !!``.
 In that case just press :kbd:`Alt`\ +\ :kbd:`S`, and it will recall your last commandline with ``sudo`` prefixed (or toggle a ``sudo`` prefix on the current commandline if there is anything).

-In general, fish's history recall works like this:
+In general, ghoti's history recall works like this:

 - Like other shells, the Up arrow, :kbd:`↑` recalls whole lines, starting from the last executed line.
 A single press replaces "!!", later presses replace "!-3" and the like.